 What Is a Domestic Partnership?

-Domestic partnerships are designed to give each partner in the partnership many of the same benefits, economic and noneconomic, as married couples.
+Domestic partnerships are designed to give each partner many of the same benefits, economic and noneconomic, as married couples.
 Some states call domestic partnerships civil unions, but the overall design is similar.
 While domestic partnerships were originally created to accommodate same-sex couples, opposite-sex couples may register as domestic partners as well.

 The benefits afforded to domestic partners differ greatly between states.
 The benefits granted to domestic partnerships to make them comparable to married couples will often include: